 Skincare Routine: The 4 Rules for Adding a Product

-There are so many products we all want to try eventually, but how many times have we ended up making a mess by adding a new active ingredient we thought was perfect for our skin to our skincare routine?
+There are so many products we might want to try at some point, but how many times have we had disasters when adding a new active ingredient we thought was perfect for our Skin to our skincare routine?

 Attenzione anche a come applichi il prodotto: forse ne stai applicando troppo o troppo spesso o puoi anche sbagliare l’ordine degli step della tua skincare.
 In questo caso controlla attentamente tutti i passaggi o chiedi un consiglio.
 La regola è di non lasciarti sedurre da una promozione o dal prodotto che ha funzionato benissimo su un’altra persona: acquista un cosmetico a seconda della tua reale necessità ed esigenza cutanea e, se hai la possibilità, chiedi consiglio ad uno specialista.